pirocorp/Architecture-of-ASP.NET-Core-Microservices-Applications/Workshop/Guides/Run Command Service in Kubernetes.md

-# Create Dockerfile for the Command Service
+# Dockerize the Command Service

 Create Dockerfile in the root folder of the CommandService project with the following content.